Skip to content

 Park Can’t Explain How the Bears Escaped

 “The bears had a feast, played around, and pulled out a rope.”
 Overall, the two brown bears are very happy animals, and this was evident even in this moment of alarm.
-However, an investigation is now needed to determine how the two 400-pound bears managed to escape their enclosure, as there were no signs of damage to it.2
+However, an investigation is needed to determine how the two 400-pound bears managed to escape their enclosure, as there were no signs of damage.2

-Jon Forde, head of the bear department at the Wildwood Trust, was surprised by the escape of the two bears.
-This had never happened in more than ten years and should not happen again.
+Jon Forde, head of the bear department at the Wildwood Trust, was surprised by the bears’ escape.
+It had never happened in over ten years and should not happen again.
 However, he was not surprised by what the brown bears did during their escape.
 “Bears are very typical.
 They go for the nearest sweet food source: honey, peanut butter, jam, anything they love.”
 Bears have an excellent sense of smell and find everything.
 “Bears find everything, even if you hide it.
 They find it and make sure they get it.”

 This article is a machine translation of the original German version of PETBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@petbook.de.